Una Noche Clara / A Clear Night

 What Remained Hidden

-Brené Brown (2010), in The Gifts of Imperfection, names the belief system I had been living inside without recognising its walls.
+Brené Brown (2010), in The Gifts of Imperfection, names the belief system I had been living inside without recognizing its walls.
 Her research reveals that perfectionism operates as a self-destructive and addictive pattern, rooted in the belief that flawless appearance, behaviour, and accomplishment can somehow shield us from shame, judgement, and blame.
 Brown’s work demonstrates that most perfectionists were raised receiving praise primarily for achievement and performance, whether academic grades, good manners, rule-following, or people-pleasing.
-Somewhere in that conditioning, many of us internalised a dangerous equation: our worth equals our accomplishments and how well we accomplish them.
+Somewhere in that conditioning, many of us internalized a dangerous equation: our worth equals our accomplishments and how well we accomplish them.

 Reading those words by the sea, I felt the shock of recognition.
 That belief had been the operating system of my entire adult life.
 Every committee I joined.
 Every extra course I taught.
 Every student crisis I absorbed as my own responsibility.
 Every late night, every weekend sacrificed, every moment of rest interrupted by the nagging sense that I should be doing something more, something better, something that would finally prove I deserved to be here.